Index

 Within local qualitative projects, participants always mentioned the excessive a number of takeaways in their local area.
 “I was terrible for it, takeaways everywhere.
 Temptation.
 I mean, I live across the road from a takeaway and it’s lovely and I wish it wasn’t there.
 I’m glad it’s there, but I wish it wasn’t there.
 It’s a kebab, pizza, Turkish takeaway.
 And within ten minutes’ walk, there’s four of that type, a couple of chicken places, two Chinese, an Indian, three chip shops, these are all in less than ten minute walk and I live in a council estate near the University”.

 This mentioned preponderance of fast food outlets in Hull was confirmed by figures for 2014 on The Office for Health Improvement & Disparities’ Fingertips.
 The rates are given as fast food outlets per 100,000 population.
 However, the indicator has not been updated for a decade so it is not known how accurate the figure is.
 It is likely though that the high density persist in Hull relative to other local authorities in England.
+The Access to Healthy Assets and Hazards index has been updated in 2024 and this includes more up-to-date information on fast food outlets as shown below.

 Compared with benchmark